 If you got your phone as part of your mobile phone contract, make sure you switch as soon as your deal expires – whether you want a new phone or are happy to change to a SIM-only deal.

 The price of that phone is worked into your monthly payments, so when you hit that vital contract expiration date, you’re effectively paying towards a phone you’ve already paid off.
 That’s madness!

 When it comes to that new contract, make sure you shop around for the right deal – that means doing your research to understand how many minutes, texts and GB of data you use each month and then finding the cheapest appropriate offer.

 On the topic of data: read this guide to reduce your usage and avoid nasty fees.

-It might feel there’s nothing you can do to keep on top of these rising costs, especially for those who drive to work.
+It might feel like there’s nothing you can do to keep on top of soaring fuel costs, especially for those who drive to work.